AdobeDocs/experience-manager-cloud-service.en/help/assets/add-delete-assets-view.md

 <!-- TBD: Update this GIF
 ![Asset and nested folder upload demo](assets/do-not-localize/upload-assets.gif) -->

 You can use any of these methods to upload assets after creating a folder.
 To create an empty folder, click **[!UICONTROL Create Folder]** from the toolbar.
-While [!DNL Assets View] offers a powerful, full-text search functionality, you can also use folders to organize your assets better.
+While [!DNL Assets view] offers a powerful, full-text search functionality, you can also use folders to organize your assets better.

 Once you have selected the files, you get a confirmation dialog to add more files or to remove already selected files.
 To add more files to a selection, click **[!UICONTROL Browse]** and the select **[!UICONTROL Browse files]** or **[!UICONTROL Browse folders]**.
 Add more files or folders from the same or from a different folder.